msdundar/notes-algorithms/18-where-to-go-next/README.md

 ## Comparing files

 SHA is a **hash function**.
 It generates a hash, which is just a short string.
-The hash function for **hash tables went from **string to array** index, whereas **SHA goes from string to string**.
+The hash function for hash tables goes from **string to array** index, whereas **SHA goes from string to string**.
 SHA generates a different hash for every string.

 You can use SHA to tell whether two files are the same.
 This is useful when you have very large files.
 Suppose you have a 4 GB file.
 You want to check whether your friend has the same large file.
 You don't have to try to email them your large file.
 Instead, you can both calculate the SHA hash and compare it.